“Like any performance, a job interview involves specialized knowledge and skills.”

 In fact, some academic search committee members will be woefully unskilled at interviewing and won’t fully align their questions with a job’s published duties and qualifications.

 It’s up to you to ensure that committee members and hiring managers receive all of the information they need to make informed decisions about whether you’re best for a job regardless of what questions come your way.

 Accordingly, in advance of an interview, prepare talking points, and strive for an experience that flows more as a conversation than an interrogation:

 1. Spell out how you’d excel at the job’s duties and meet or exceed the specified qualifications

 2. Demonstrate your knowledge of the institution and why you’re interested in the position

-3. Indicate your artistic vision, professional goals, and teaching philosophy
+3. Indicate your artistic vision, professional goals, creative/scholarly activity, and teaching philosophy

 4. Establish your credibility as an up-to-date, energetic, and respected professional by quantifying your achievements